jasonroelofs/simple_aws/README.md

 Do we really need another Ruby library to talk to Amazon Web Services?
 Aren't there enough libraries out there that could just use some more help to make them better?
 What about [fog](http://fog.io), or [aws-sdk](http://rubygems.org/gems/aws-sdk), or [aws](http://rubygems.org/gems/aws), or [right_aws](http://rubygems.org/gems/right_aws)?

-While there are a number of well used libraries, I feel they have all fallen prey to the same two problems, problems that SimpleAWS will not have: complexity and forward incompatibility.
+While there are a number of well used libraries, I feel they have all fallen prey to the same two problems: complexity and forward incompatibility.

 ### Complexity

 Every Ruby AWS library in use today is simply too complex.
 Every library I've tried to use has ended up hurting my productivity as I often have to dive into the code to find out what the parameter list is, what object I need to work with, or what hash keys map to the actual AWS API parameters.
 Every library that tries to build an Object Abstraction wrapper on top of AWS's APIs suffers from leaky abstractions, which results in yet more time lost trying to figure out what needs to be called, with what, and what gets returned.
-Software is supposed to be simple, it's supposed to make your life easier as a developer.
+Software is supposed to be simple, it's supposed to make your life easier.
 I've yet to find an AWS library that does this.

-The name SimpleAWS isn't a wish or hope, it's the core philosophy.
-This library focuses on being a very thin communication layer between your Ruby code and Amazon's AWS APIs.
-Let SimpleAWS handle the messy communication details so your code can do what it needs to do and you can be more productive doing what you need to do.
-An AWS library should facilitate using AWS, not abstract it.

-It's the Unix philosophy, SimpleAWS does one thing and does it well and nothing else.

 ### Forward Compatibility

 Ignoring the complexity argument above, what finally drove me to create this library is the complete lack of forward compatibility in all existing Ruby AWS libraries.
 Any time I wanted to use a new parameter, new action, or new API, I would need to jump into the library itself and implement the missing pieces.
-In general, this doesn't sound that bad, and in many cases expected, but not for an API wrapper library.
+In the usual OSS circles this doesn't sound that bad, and is in fact praised, but when you're dealing with an API library, this requirement quickly becomes a frustration.

 Amazon constantly updates AWS APIs, adding parameters and actions, and at times entire new APIs.
-An AWS library should work *with* the API in question not fight against it.
-The only thing a hard-coded parameter list to a method does is add confusion and more mental disconnects.
+An AWS library should work *with* the API in question, not fight against it.
+The only thing a hard-coded parameter list does is add confusion as you have to keep two things in your mind: what you want to call, and how the library lets you call it.
 SimpleAWS simply says no, it won't force anything on the user.
-Use the names of the API params and them alone.
-If a new parameter is added to the API you're using, just use it, SimpleAWS doesn't care, it will just work.
+Use the names of the API methods and parameters and them alone.
+If a new parameter is added to the API you're using, just use it; SimpleAWS doesn't care, it will just work.

-SimpleAWS is the first and (from what I've found) only Ruby AWS library that is forward compatible with nigh any change Amazon could make to their APIs.
+The name SimpleAWS isn't a wish or hope, it's the core philosophy.
+This library focuses on being a very thin communication layer between your Ruby code and Amazon's AWS APIs.
+Let SimpleAWS handle the messy communication details so your code can do what it needs to do letting you be more productive.

+In short, it's the Unix philosophy, SimpleAWS does one thing and does it well and nothing else.

 Surely SimpleAWS isn't just `curl`?
 -----------------------------------